Feb 8, 2017 at 10:51 UTC Updated: Apr 29, 2018 at 23:53 UTC

 We have already seen the rates for hard cash in the tables elsewhere.
 When you compare, you’ll see that the rates differ according to the product you prefer.

-NAB Internet Banking can be used for IMT and you can easily send money around the world in no time.
+As well as NAB exchange rates, NAB Internet Banking can also be used for IMT and you can easily send money around the world in no time.
 In addition, this facility offers you the option of locking in your exchange rates day or night during a week.

 Calculating Currency Conversions